 |vgabios||VGA Option ROM||Optional|

-FSP-M and FSP-S are obtained after splitting the Coffee Lake FSP binary (done
+FSP-M and FSP-S are obtained after splitting the FSP binary (done automatically

-automatically by the coreboot build system and included into the image) from
+by the coreboot build system and included into the image; Coffee Lake for v1,

 Microcode updates are automatically included into the coreboot image by the build